arangodb/docs/3.7/foxx-reference-routers-endpoints.md

 error description unless overridden.
 If the endpoint is a middleware, this method has no effect.

-This method only affects the generated API documentation and has not other effect within the service itself.
+This method only affects the generated API documentation and has no other effect within the service itself.

 **Arguments**